MAY, 14 - 15 2025

 - Society: strategic resilience implies a society's ability to withstand the hazards of conflict (bombings, supply issues, daily life), the ordeal of human losses, and the uncertainty and fog of war which can lead to the spread of rumours and can be accentuated by the ultra-fast resonance and propagation of social networks.

 The Russian-Ukrainian conflict has demonstrated the importance and complexity of force generation and, above all, regeneration.
 In addition to the time required for recruitment and training, coalition deployments pose an additional challenge for NATO forces: deploying in a coalition entails extremely complex logistical and interoperability issues, leaving no room for improvisation.
 The crucial issue of infrastructure (terminals, ports, bridges, tunnels, etc.) and means of projection required for deployment has only recently become a topic of discussion in the EU and NATO.
 Streamlining the initial processes of planning, mutual support and force generation requires an overhaul of operational standards and training methods to ensure interoperability and gain room for manoeuvre.
-The ultimate goal is to develop standardised capabilities, such as Allied Reaction Force (ARF) formations, that are coherent, complementary and interoperable, while avoiding 3 PROGRAMME duplication.
+The ultimate goal is to develop standardised capabilities, such as Allied Reaction Force (ARF) formations, that are coherent, complementary and interoperable, while avoiding duplication.
 The operational partnership must exist solely for this purpose: to act faster, in close coordination, and to hit the enemy permanently or even definitively.

 For all participants